TokTok/website/toktok/index.md

     <th>Issues</th>
     <th>PRs</th>
   </tr>
+  {% comment %}
-  {% comment %}The capture line is here because of a bug in Jekyll or something. :( {% endcomment %}
+  The capture line is here because of a bug in Jekyll or something. :(
+  {% endcomment %}
   {% for repo in site.data.repos %}
   {% capture repo_name %}{{ repo.name }}{% endcapture %}
   {% include repository.html name=repo_name %}